-Strangely, you can take care of your stainless steel sink, with some household tools that means you do not need to spend money to knock out rust from your sink.
+Strangely, you can take care of your stainless steel sink, with some household tools which means you do not need to spend money to knock out rust from your sink.

 You can give a shiny and excellent look without spending money.

-This article will explain how to get the rust off stainless steel sink by using household ingredients.
+This article will explain how to get the rust off stainless steel sinks by using household ingredients.

 Preventing Rust On Stainless Steel

 When any stainless steel oxidizes, it creates a form of a protective layer of chromium oxide but does not create rust at that time.
 If you scratch the stainless steel with steel wool or leave it soaking in water for a long time, in that case, the chromium oxide layer may vanish but the rust will in.

 The good thing is, by using some household instruments you can make excellent rust remover, can prevent rust, and can make an excellent look at your stainless steel kitchen sink.